Financial Action Task Force (FATF)

 The Tax Administration engages actively in international cooperation to detect and prevent money laundering and terrorist financing.

 Led by the Finnish Tax Administration, the Nordic Tax Administrations have created a practical training package for the entire staff of the Tax Administration on the detection and prevention of money laundering and terrorist financing.
 The training consists of four levels, ranging from the fundamentals of combating the shadow economy to in-depth material intended for specialists.
 The indicators presented in the training sessions are based on the OECD manual on money laundering and detecting terrorist financing.
-Pertinent parts of the training are offered for other authorities as well.
+Pertinent parts of the training are offered for other authorities and stakeholders as well.

 International instruments associated with anti-money laundering and countering terrorist financing